NEOS: the PREMIUM consumer

-The NEO typology is a consumer classification, revealing that society is split pretty much in two: the Next Economic Order or NEOs, and the traditional economic order or Traditionals.
-And they’re as different as truffles and McDonald’s.
+Developed by Dr Ross Honeywill, the NEO typology is an innovative population classification revealing that society is split pretty much into two consumer MINDSETS: the New Economic Order or NEOs, and the traditional economic order or Traditionals.

-The first type is the socially progressive, high-spending, high discretionary-choice NEOs, 93 per cent of whom are in the Big Spender category (the top third of discretionary spenders in the economy).
+The first type is the socially progressive, high-spending, high discretionary-choice NEOs, 91 percent of whom are in the Big Spender category (top third of elective spenders in the economy).

 Their traditional cousins have decidedly conservative social attitudes, are reluctant spenders and passive investors; and exhibit low discretionary-choice behaviour.
-Regardless of their income or net worth, Traditionals are price-sensitive and more interested in features, functions, status and the right deal than they are in quality and a premium relationship.
-As a consequence, only 4 per cent are in the top third of discretionary spenders.
+Regardless of their income or net worth, Traditionals are price-sensitive and more interested in features, functions, status and the right deal than they are in quality and a premium experience.
+As a consequence, only 4 percent of Traditionals are in the top third of discretionary spenders.

 Powerful social and business influence

 NEOs are far from some small niche in society — they are a quarter of the population, and have powerful social and business clout.
 They will buy new technology — all those 4G smartphones, tablets, WiFi devices, wearables, and implantables — but they’ll also spend their hard-won rewards on home extensions and renovations, travel, eating in and out, drinking, online banking, investing in shares and online high-interest savings accounts, and an entire range of services that make their lives easier, more individual, and more controllable.

 They vote governments in and out, fill our universities, and take professional roles and executive positions.